 (f) Agency represents and warrants that it: (i) is the authorized agent of Advertiser, and (ii) has the legal authority to enter into the Agreement, bind Advertiser under this Agreement, and use the Ad Service, each on behalf of Advertiser.
 Agency will be liable for Advertiser’s obligations under this Agreement to the extent Agency (i) fails to bind Advertiser to this Agreement or (ii) breaches its representations and warranties in this Section 1(f).
 Pinterest may share information about Agency’s use of the Ad Service on behalf of an Advertiser with that Advertiser.

-(g) For clarity, Pinterest’s Business Terms of Service (business.pinterest.com/business-terms-service), along with any additional terms between Advertiser and Pinterest, govern Advertiser’s use of any Pinterest website, product, or service other than the Advertising Service.
+(h) For clarity, Pinterest’s Business Terms of Service (business.pinterest.com/business-terms-service), along with any additional terms between Advertiser and Pinterest, govern Advertiser’s use of any Pinterest website, product, or service other than the Advertising Service.

-Advertiser’s use of the Ad Service is subject to the Ad Service policies made available to Advertiser (“Policies”), including Pinterest’s Acceptable Use Policy (about.pinterest.com/use/), Advertising Standards (about.pinterest.com/advertising-standards), and Brand Guidelines (business.pinterest.com/brand-guidelines).
+Advertiser’s use of the Ad Service is subject to the Ad Service policies made available to Advertiser (“Policies”), including Pinterest’s Community guidelines (policy.pinterest.com/community-guidelines), Advertising Guidelines (policy.pinterest.com/advertising-guidelines), and Brand Guidelines (business.pinterest.com/brand-guidelines).
 Pinterest may modify Policies from time to time.
 Advertiser authorizes Pinterest to review any Destination, including by automated means, to provide the Ad Service and to determine compliance with Policies.
 Advertiser will not, and will not authorize any third party to, (i) generate automated, fraudulent or otherwise invalid impressions, clicks, or other user actions, or (ii) use any automated means or form of scraping or data extraction to access information relating to the Ad Service, except as expressly permitted by Pinterest.
 Advertiser acknowledges that Pinterest has the right, but not the obligation, to monitor Ad Content.
 Pinterest may reject or remove Ad Content (i) where it reasonably suspects or becomes aware such Ad Content infringes any (a) applicable laws, (b) regulations or third-party rights, or (c) Policies, or (ii) for any reason.
 In addition, Pinterest may (i) suspend or terminate Advertiser’s participation in the Ad Service if it believes in good faith that Advertiser is in breach of this Agreement or Policies and (ii) modify or cancel the Ad Service at any time.
 Advertiser will not break or circumvent an Ad Service security measure or provide Ad Content that contains malware or other malicious code.